Safe Pain Relief for Children

-Beyond not giving aspirin to children due to the risk of Reye's syndrome, follow these safety measures:
+Beyond not giving aspirin to children and teens (ages 18 and under) due to the risk of Reye's syndrome, follow these safety measures:

 - The FDA recommends that parents not give any cough and cold medicine to children under age 2.
 The FDA supports the voluntary label change of drug makers to state “do not use in children under 4” for OTC cough and cold medicines.